<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 6. Hydrangea

-Hydrangea shrubs produce gorgeous blooms but are quite versatile and easy to grow.
-They have a big pay off for very minimal effort.
-There are many varieties of hydrangea but one that is said to be easier to care for is Oakleaf.
-That’s because Oakleaf Hydrangea can tolerate a wider variety of climatic conditions including cold weather.
-It is also drought tolerant.
+Hydrangea shrubs produce gorgeous blooms, but are quite versatile and easy to grow.
+They have a big payoff for very minimal effort.
+There are wide varieties of hydrangea, but one that is said to be easier to care for is Oakleaf.
+That’s because Oakleaf Hydrangea can tolerate a wider variety of climatic conditions, including cold weather.
+It is also drought-tolerant.

 Ooakleaf hydrangea